 Spring is definitely the most popular season to travel to Kyushu with sunny days and comfortable temperatures.
 The weather is perfect for all the outdoor activities and hiking that Kyushu is known for.
 It is also very popular at this time due to the cherry blossoms and flowers that are in full swing at this time of year.

 How to get to Kyushu and around

-Most travellers will access Kyushu via Fukuoka, riding Japan’s famous shinkansen or boarding a flight to the well-connected airport of Fukuoka.
+Most travelers will access Kyushu via Fukuoka, riding Japan’s famous shinkansen or boarding a flight to the well-connected airport of Fukuoka.
 But the island is home to a number of airports for example in Kagoshima, Nagasaki and Oita.

 Kyushu has an extensive network of trains and buses within the major cities, connecting the seven prefectures on the island of Kyushu.
 The region is popular for its scenic trains such as the Yufuin no Mori and Kawasemi Yamasemi, along the coastline and crossing the mountainscape.
 The Japan Rail Pass (JR Pass) is also valid on most JR trains.

 However, especially the more distant areas are easier to reach by car.
 With many breathtaking country roads, driving is the ideal way to explore Kyushu.
 Popular routes for a scenic road trip include the Nichinan coast road in Miyazaki, the Trans Kyushu Route and the Aso Panorama Line in Kumamoto.
 We recommend exploring Kyushu by car as it will give you much more freedom and flexibility.
 You can find car rental agencies at airports and major stations.